Faizan-Khanx/AeroSpaceHacking/README.md

 ---

-## Best Practices

-To enhance cybersecurity in aviation, the following best practices should be adopted:

-- Conduct regular security audits and assessments.
-- Implement multi-layered security controls.
-- Foster a culture of cybersecurity awareness among employees.
-- Collaborate with industry partners to share threat intelligence.

----

-## Conclusion

-The aviation industry's rapid technological advancements have exposed it to an increasing number of cybersecurity risks.
-By implementing a multi-layered defense approach—including STRIDE modeling, incident response

- planning, and emerging technologies—aviation stakeholders can better safeguard their systems and ensure passenger safety.
-Continuous education and collaboration among industry professionals will be essential to adapting to the evolving threat landscape.

----

 ## Regulatory and Compliance Standards

 Compliance with industry standards and regulations is critical to ensuring cybersecurity in aviation.
 Key regulations include: